gem/oq-engine/doc/manual/oq-manual.rst

 In general, defining vulnerabilityfunctions requires the user to specify the distribution of the loss ratio for a set of intensity levels.
-The loss ratio distributions can be defined using either a discrete or a continuous format, and the vulnerabilitymodel file can include a mix of both types of vulnerabilityfunctions.
-It is also possible to define a vulnerabilityfunction using a set of deterministic loss ratios corresponding to a set of intensity levels (i.e., ignoring the uncertainty in the conditional loss ratios).
+The loss ratio distributions can be defined using either a discrete or a continuous format, and the *Vulnerability Model* file can include a mix of both types of vulnerabilityfunctions.
+It is also possible to define a *Vulnerability Function* using a set of deterministic loss ratios corresponding to a set of intensity levels (i.e., ignoring the uncertainty in the conditional loss ratios).

-An example vulnerabilitymodel comprising three vulnerabilityfunctions is shown in
+An example *Vulnerability Model* comprising three vulnerabilityfunctions is shown in
 Listing `[lst:input_vulnerability] <#lst:input_vulnerability>`__.
 This
-vulnerabilitymodel contains one function that uses the lognormal distribution to represent the uncertainty in the loss ratio at different intensity levels, one function that uses the Beta distribution, and one function that is defined using a discrete probability mass distribution.
+*Vulnerability Model* contains one function that uses the lognormal distribution to represent the uncertainty in the loss ratio at different intensity levels, one function that uses the Beta distribution, and one function that is defined using a discrete probability mass distribution.